Azhar (film): Music

-The soundtrack of Azhar has music composed by Amaal Mallik.
+The soundtrack of Azhar was composed by Amaal Mallik.
 Pritam and DJ Chetas have composed one song each as guest composers.
-Lyrics are penned by Kumaar, Manoj Yadav and Rashmi Virag.
-The background score has been composed by Sandeep Shirodkar.
-The Album consists of four original songs by Amaal Mallik & Pritam and one recreation by DJ Chetas.
+The lyrics were penned by Kumaar, Manoj Yadav and Rashmi Virag.
+The background score was composed by Sandeep Shirodkar.
+The album consists of four original songs by Amaal Mallik and Pritam with a recreation by DJ Chetas.
+With actor Emraan Hashmi.

-Production

-Earlier, Pritam was supposed to compose music for the complete album but due to health issues, he was not able to follow the deadline.
+Pritam was initially hired to compose music for the complete album but due to health issues, he was not able to follow the deadline.
 Amaal Mallik was then roped in to compose music for the film.
-T-Series has acquired the music rights of the film.
+T-Series acquired the music rights of the film.
 DJ Chetas recreated the song "Oye Oye" from Tridev (1989 film) originally composed by Kalyanji–Anandji and written by Anand Bakshi.
 This song was picturised on Sangeeta Bijlani, who has been portrayed in the film by Nargis Fakhri.

-Release

-One song of the album was composed by Pritam & the rest of the songs were composed by other composers.

 The first single, "Bol Do Na Zara", sung by Armaan Malik was released on 8 April 2016.
 Following it, the second Single by Pritam which become super hit, "Itni Si Baat Hain", sung by Arijit Singh and Antara Mitra, was released on 15 April 2016.
 The complete album consisting of 5 tracks was released on 30 April 2016.